bersch/ST7735S/README.md

 ST7735S
 =======

-an OS independent library for the neat ST7735S 80x160 IPS 0.96" TFT-Module
+an OS independent library for the neat ST7735S 80x160 IPS 0.96" TFT-Display

 # Features